 Teignbridge

 § This page gives an overview of the Teignbridge local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Teignbridge lies between Dartmoor and the south Devon coast, encompassing seaside resorts, market towns, and rural villages.
 Newton Abbot is the main town, known for its markets and racecourse, while Dawlish and Teignmouth are popular coastal resorts with sandy beaches and promenades.
 The River Teign estuary is a focal point, with sailing, birdwatching, and scenic views.
 Inland, the district includes parts of Dartmoor, with tors, moorland, and walking routes.
 The blend of coastline, estuaries, and uplands makes Teignbridge geographically diverse.

-The administrative boundary of Teignbridge can be viewed on OpenStreetMap: District Boundary of Teignbridge.
+The administrative boundary of Teignbridge can also be viewed on OpenStreetMap: District Boundary of Teignbridge.

 Key Facts about Teignbridge